Alta-be9-dwi-atmoko/project-group2/README.md

 ## Docker Image

-you may want to run our docker image on your container too why not !
+you may want to run our docker image on your container too, why not !

 ```bash